de-vnull/vnstat-on-merlin/README.md

    - My thanks to @Martineau for the initial scripts that got the ball rolling.

-    - And this wouldn't be possible without the vnstat and vnstati applications, so my thanks to Teemu Toivola (and who has provided feedback to Jack and I during development of R1 and beyond).
+    - And this wouldn't be possible without the vnstat and vnstati applications, so my thanks to Teemu Toivola (and who has provided feedback to Jack and me during development of R1 and beyond).

 ### Notes about data use, units and monitoring ###

-* vnStat-on-Merlin uses the Entware version of vnStat, currently version 1.18.
+* vnStat-on-Merlin R1 (in the 'Legacy' branch) uses the Entware version of vnStat, currently version 1.18.
 This is an older version of the application.
-Jack and I have been in correspondence with the author of the program and have been working to get the Entware version updated.
-This version has certain limitations, some described here: https://github.com/de-vnull/vnstat-on-merlin/blob/main/more-info.md .
+This version has certain limitations, described here: https://github.com/de-vnull/vnstat-on-merlin/blob/main/more-info.md .
-	- Primarily you should be aware that vnStat 1.18 collects data in GiB/TiB, which is base-1024, whereas most ISPs track usage in GB/TB, which is base-1000.
-        - The data-limit monitoring offered by vnStat-on-Merlin (R1 and later) will do the calculation in GB/TB (base 1000), so you will notice a difference in the numbers reported in the charts vs the data-limit calculations.
+* vnStat-on-Merlin R2 uses the Entware version of vnStat2, currently version 2.7.
+This is a recent release of the software.
+It is supported by ARM and AARCH architectures only.
 * vnStat-on-Merlin data-use and data-limit reporting __should be considered a guide__, an approximation of actual use. __vnStat-reported totals may or may not match that reported by your provider__, your cycle may start and stop on a different day of the month, a partial month (especially the first month) or the data use reported could be affected by variables such as hardware acceleration, settings that bypass the TCP/IP stack or as mundane as scheduled reboots. __You must conduct proper due diligence to determine if the usage reported by vnStat aligns with your provider.__

-### Version ###
+### Versions ###
-* Version: 1.0.0
-* Also known as R1
+* Version: 1.0.2 - also known as R1 - all architectures are supported
+* Version: 2.0.0 - also known as R2 - ARM and AARCH architectures are supported

 ### How do I get set up? ###

-* Initial installation and update from Beta 3
+* R1 installation and update from Beta 3
 	- A full, scripted install is available through `amtm`, the Asuswrt-Merlin Terminal Menu, version 3.1.9 or later.
         - You may need to update amtm (`amtm` > `uu`)
         - A CLI command is available on the vnStat-on-Merlin github portal below, but should not be required.